 As a commercial entity, Digital Cinema Media has the right to do what they did.
 Nobody can question that.
 Let’s just all agree, however, on the fact that their motives are wrong.

-Having said all of that, you’d think that the Church of England would have prayed a bit harder for their ad.
-I guess maybe god does not interfere with ad companies.
+…You’d think that the Church of England would have prayed a bit harder for their ad.